Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 *Patience, Xiù.*

-"So… is there anything else I can do?" she asked.
+"So... is there anything else I can do?" she asked.

 Julian smiled and kissed her.